opsresearch/cl-marklogic/subsystem/ml-dsl/README.md

-# cl-marklogic
+# ml-dsl
-Domain Specific Language for working with MarkLogic Server clusters.
+Domain Specific language for working with MarkLogic clusters.

 Tested with MarkLogic 8.
 Tested with SBCL.